Trustpilot Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Trustpilot Group Plc announced the purchase of 175,000 of its own ordinary shares on the London Stock Exchange as part of its ongoing share buyback program.
-This move, which involves the cancellation of all purchased shares, reflects the company’s strategy to manage its capital structure and potentially enhance shareholder value.
+Trustpilot Group Plc has executed a share buyback program, purchasing 175,000 of its ordinary shares on the London Stock Exchange at prices ranging from 198.00 GBp to 205.80 GBp.
+The company plans to cancel these shares, contributing to a total of 3,353,000 shares bought back since September 2025, which reflects Trustpilot’s strategy to optimize its capital structure and potentially enhance shareholder value.

 The most recent analyst rating on (GB:TRST) stock is a Hold with a £241.00 price target.
 To see the full list of analyst forecasts on Trustpilot Group Plc stock, see the GB:TRST Stock Forecast page.